The Witch's Familiar: Plot

 Clara and Missy are outside the Dalek city.
 Missy had rigged their vortex manipulators to make them appear to have died from the Dalek attack, a trick she learned from the Doctor; however, the manipulators have been destroyed.
 They make their way in through a sewer, which contains a number of decaying and insane Dalek mutants.
-They capture a Dalek using the mutants in the sewer and steal its casing, which Missy convinces Clara to enter to help them re-enter the city.
+They capture a Dalek using the mutants in the sewer and steal its casing, which Missy convinces Clara to pilot, to help them re-enter the city.
 Once inside, Clara finds any spoken expression of emotion or individual identity is translated into only "Exterminate!" or "I am a Dalek".
 Once they access the city, Missy abandons Clara.

 The Doctor does not believe Clara is dead.
 While confronting Davros and the Supreme Dalek, the Doctor is knocked unconscious by Colony Sarff.
 When he wakes, the Doctor is back with Davros, who is attached to numerous cables that provide life-support to him from every Dalek.
 Davros tempts the Doctor to kill all the Daleks using the cables, but the Doctor reveals he came to express compassion to Davros having abandoned him as a boy in the past.
 To give Davros enough life to see the sun rise, the Doctor provides some of his regeneration energy, but this travels through the cables to every Dalek, creating new hybrid forms.

 Missy appears and saves the Doctor while killing Sarff.
 The Doctor, aware of Davros' plan, notes even the insane Daleks will regenerate.
 They arise and attack the city, seeking revenge.
 The Doctor and Missy escape and run into Clara, still within the Dalek casing and unable to identify herself.
 Missy tries to tell the Doctor that Clara was killed, but the Doctor is able to see through her lies, particularly when the "Dalek" asks for mercy.
 He frees Clara and tells Missy to run.
 Missy is cornered by a number of Daleks but suddenly claims to have a clever plan.

 Using his new sonic sunglasses, the Doctor summons the TARDIS, which also had avoided destruction by its automated systems.
 As the Dalek city is destroyed, the Doctor recalls why the Dalek casing allowed Clara to express a plea for mercy, and realises what he must do.
 He travels to the battlefield that young Davros was caught in, and uses a Dalek gun to eradicate the "handmines" and escort Davros away.
 The boy asks which side he fights for, and the Doctor replies it does not matter as long as there is mercy.